 Hi … I’m Cyndy Warnier, the Program & Development Director here at Spirit in the Desert.
 I am the shutter-bug of the photos you see on our website.
 I am also a lover of the desert, and along with my husband, Al who also works here and is an arborist, study the desert through my lens as well as through forums to learn about its unique flora and fauna.
 So, from my “lens & pen”–welcome to a “Sonoran Desert Experience!”
 Each month I will post an article, with pictures-of course, about life in this beautiful and diverse desert.
 Birds, mammals, reptiles…even an arachnid or two, plus a variety of plants whose botany is specific to Arizona’s portion of the Sonoran Desert–and all whose existence are endangered.
-And just so you know…our bookstore features many of my photos in a variety of matted sizes, as well as on 5×7 photo cards, complete with all occasion sayings.
+Our registration lobby features many of my photos in a variety of matted sizes, as well as on 5×7 photo cards, complete with blank insides or nice mix of all-occasion prose.
 You can always “take away a bit of the desert” in my pictures to remind you of your stay at Spirit in the Desert Retreat Center.